-- The Oudemanhuispoort will house a large number of departments of the Faculty of Humanities as well as several large lecture rooms, smaller tutorial rooms and the central logistical node of the campus.
+- The Oudemanhuispoort will house a large number of departments of the Faculty of Humanities as well as several large lecture rooms, smaller tutorial rooms and a central logistical node.
 Over 1,300 study places for UvA students will be distributed across the University Library, BG5 and the Oudemanhuispoort.

 - The BG3 building will be the faculty’s central building, right in the middle of the area.
 The Education Desks, the Board with the staff office and part of the staff of the Faculty of Humanities will be in this central location.